iban-borras/informational-singularity-hypothesis/README.md

 | 24 | ~23GB | **Compressed** | ~85% |
 | 32 | ~2TB | **Compressed** | ~85% |

-### Storage Structure
+### Storage Structure for Experimental Results

-The project uses a unified file storage structure organized by processing level:
+All experimental data, analysis outputs, and visualizations are stored in a unified structure organized by processing level:

 ```
 results/